How to Detect Water Leaks in Your House

 A static pressure test involves measuring your water pressure with all outlets fully closed.
 If your plumbing system has a leak, the water pressure will gradually drop over time.

 Inexpensive pressure gauges are readily available at most hardware stores.
-These pressure gauges can be attached to any of three common fixtures in your home:
+You can attach these gauges to any of the following fixtures in your home:

 - Outdoor hose spigots and hose bibs